 The king of them all, however, is in the earliest storyline of note: A paranoid Marsha stabs Mike, hospitalizing him.
 Immediately afterward, she blames April, because "Miss Wimpy didn't want any bloodstains on her wimpy clothes!"
 It's Only a Flesh Wound, and Mike (a consummate Manipulative Bastard) recovers perfectly, then leverages Marsha's guilt to start off their relationship.
 In a much later storyline, Mike is Killed Off for Real when April, following an argument with Marsha about her relationship with Mike, fatally stabs him.

-The Order of the Stick manages to create an Aneurysm Moment retroactively with the punch line of this strip.
+The punch line of this strip is a retroactive example.
 The aneurysm doesn't come until you remember (or read, if you hadn't already) the Start of Darkness prequel in which you realize just how low Xykon can go (and how painfully aware Redcloak is of it).

 There's also the Cliffport police chief talking about how the mayor was going to have his head on a pike because of the ruckus Nale caused.
 A couple of strips later, Nale cuts off the Chief's head and impales it on his sword.Mmm...shishkabobs.